 - Sex was forced

-Available over-the-counter in Canada, emergency contraception can reduce the risk of unintended pregnancy by approximately 75%, and is most effective the sooner it's taken after unprotected sex.
+Available over-the-counter in Canada, emergency contraception can reduce the risk of unintended pregnancy by approximately 75%, and is most effective the sooner it's taken after having sex without using any form of birth control.
 Common side effects are nausea and vomiting, irregular vaginal bleeding, fatigue, headache, dizziness, and breast tenderness.

 Emergency contraception will NOT affect an established pregnancy.
 If you think you may be pregnant, see your health care provider.